cosmicrocks/scdl8/docs/reference/cluster_manifest.md

 ## Change data capture streams

 This sections enables change data capture (CDC) streams via Postgres' [logical decoding](https://www.postgresql.org/docs/15/logicaldecoding.html) feature and `pgoutput` plugin.
 While the Postgres operator takes responsibility for providing the setup to publish change events, it relies on external tools to consume them.
-At Zalando, we are using a workflow based on [Debezium Connector](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) which can feed streams into Zalando’s distributed event broker [Nakadi](https://nakadi.io/) among others.
+At Cosmicrocks, we are using a workflow based on [Debezium Connector](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) which can feed streams into Cosmicrocks’s distributed event broker [Nakadi](https://nakadi.io/) among others.

-The Postgres Operator creates custom resources for Zalando's internal CDC operator which will be used to set up the consumer part.
+The Postgres Operator creates custom resources for Cosmicrocks's internal CDC operator which will be used to set up the consumer part.
 Each stream object can have the following properties: